 SiOO:X treated cedar clad house in County Kildare, Ireland designed by HOUSE7 architects

 Timber cladding is being used increasingly as a priority choice amongst architects and designers for use as a protective skin for buildings.
 This is a reflection of the natural and unique quality that wood provides.
 Whether the project is a large scale development or a small private dwelling, timber cladding gives greater flexibility in design, is versatile, attractive and environmentally friendly.
-Having made an often significant investment in timber cladding the question of how it is best protected arises.
+Having made a significant investment in timber cladding the question of how it is best protected arises.

 This natural look is increasingly sought after but the challenge is, how to achieve it without taking the risk of uneven weathering on different aspects of the building, or in protected areas, such as overhanging eaves.
-Another issue can be the unsightly tide marks caused by extractive wash out, a particular problem with western red cedar.

 Discoloured untreated larch facade